unsetbit/giant-quadtree/README.md

-# 2D collision detection without boundaries
+# Giant Quadtree is 2D collision Detection Without Boundaries

 A quadtree is a data structure which segments 2D space to reduce the cost of collision detection.
 Generally, a quadtree subdivides space as more elements occupy it.
 Giant Quadtree does this and adds a little twist: